dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

     String s;
 }
 ```
 Yet this code is fine.
 It's normal enum with empty declaration.
 The ; indicates the end of the enum identifiers list.
-Apparently you can have an empty enum list, but you must have one.
+Apparently you can have an empty enum list, but there is no practical usage.
 ```java
 enum Days{
     ;